-What is the rapid COVID-19 swab test?
+What is the rapid COVID-19 antigen test?

-The rapid COVID-19 test we are offering is an antigen test that uses a nasal swab to collect a sample.
+The rapid antigen COVID-19 test we are offering is an antigen test that uses a nasal swab to collect a sample.
 This test will tell you if you have antigens for an active COIVD-19 infection.
 Antigen tests are designed to detect proteins from the virus that causes COVID-19 in respiratory specimens such as nasal swabs.
 The antigen test sounds like the antibody test, but the antibody test is not the same (the antigen is used to indicates an active infection; while the antibody test helps us see if you had a past infection).
 You can read about the antibody test here.

 How does this change my testing experience as a patient?

-The process is the same as with other swab tests.
 We take the swab specimen when you come in–the same way we have for other swab tests.
 The only difference is that we are able to give you the results before you leave the clinic, instead of the specimen being sent off to a lab and waiting days for the result to come back.

 Do I need an appointment?